CDNTaxReceipts/CDNTaxReceipts/README.md

 Canadian Tax Receipts extension for CiviCRM

-To set up the extension:
+To set up the extension (instructions for 4.3.5):
 ------------

 1. Make sure your CiviCRM Extensions directory is set (Administer > System Settings > Directories).